Mary Lake (California)

-Mary Lake is a small freshwater man-made lake in Redding, California.
+Mary Lake is a small freshwater human-made lake in Redding, California, United States.
 It is located near the Mary Lake Subdivision on the west side of Redding off Buenaventura Boulevard.
 Its inflow and outflow is Jenny Creek, which flows into the Sacramento River.

 Mary Lake was previously known as Falks Lake.

 Ecology

 In 2001 the City of Redding lowered the lake, removed 2/3 of the dead trees and added microbes that compete naturally with algae growth, restoring the water to its picturesque appearance of years ago.
 In 2009, as many as five beaver living in the lake and Jenny Creek were violently killed, perhaps by rock throwing youths.